gmolari/book-store/README.md

-# cups-store
+# book-store
-I will try to dev a complete Store of Cups.
+I will try to dev a simple Store of Books.